stared/jekyll-blog-pre-2022/_posts/2017/2017-07-23-dating-for-nerds.markdown

 * **Appealing to any girl**.
 If picking up as many girls as possible is your goal, there are better sources.
 Here I will focus on approaching girls you are genuinely interested in.
 * **A motivational talk**.
 I won’t invent anything better than this [mongoose fending off lions](https://www.youtube.com/watch?v=1TPn1-SJqVM); still, scaring off every interested female is not the thing you want to do.
-* **A magical trick** (like [s/wand/wang](http://www.bash.org/?111338)).
+* **A magical trick** (like [s/wand/wang/](http://www.bash.org/?111338)).
 It might be that there will be a single piece of advice that will remove a crucial blockade.
 But most growth is a step-by-step process, taking time and during which you need to get out of your comfort zone.
 * **A zero-sum game mindset**.
-Unfortunately a lot of mainstream dating advice uses a competition or conflict metaphor, where one side (whether a man or a woman) advances at the cost of the other.
+Unfortunately, a lot of mainstream dating advice uses a competition or conflict metaphor, where one side (whether a man or a woman) advances at the cost of the other.
 Here I want to focus on things that are mutually beneficial.
 * **How to maintain a relationship**.
 While it is a crucial topic, it is a very different activity than getting into one.
 However, these links may be helpful:
   * [13 Questions to Ask Before Getting Married](https://www.nytimes.com/interactive/2016/03/23/fashion/weddings/marriage-questions.html) by Eleanor Stanford
   * [I polled 1,500 people about their best relationship advice — and everyone said the same thing](http://www.businessinsider.com/i-polled-1500-people-about-their-best-relationship-advice-and-the-same-themes-came-up-over-and-over-2016-12) by Mark Manson